Python OOP - Object Oriented Programming for Beginners

 I served as Community Teaching Assistant (Community TA) for the Massachusetts Institute of Technology on edX (MITx) for the course "Introduction to Computer Science and Programming Using Python" where I help by writing tutorials and creating diagrams to complement the course content.

-My "Python OOP - Object Oriented Programming for Beginners" was selected for Udemy for Business, a curated collection of top Udemy courses used for corporate training.
+My "Python OOP - Object Oriented Programming for Beginners" and "Python Exercises for Beginners: Solve 100+ Coding Challenges" courses were selected for Udemy for Business, a curated collection of top Udemy courses used for corporate training.

 So...
 I'm here for you.
 If you choose one of my courses, I promise you that you will find an engaging and carefully crafted learning experience.
 Thank you very much for reading more about me and I will see you in the courses :).